Dounreay: Material Test Reactor (MTR) Fuel Reprocessing Plant

+Dounreay Fast Reactor Irradiated Fuel Reprocessing Plant

+In the late 1950s the Dounreay Fast Reactor Irradiated Fuel Reprocessing Plant was built to reprocess irradiated HEU core fuel from the 15MW(e) Dounreay Experimental Fast Reactor.
+The main output from this plant was a highly pure solution of enriched uranium nitrate solution for subsequent re-fabrication into fuel.
+It was not efficient to use this plant for reprocessing natural or low enriched fuel, Dounreay breeder blanket fuel was reprocessed at Windscale/Sellafield.
+In the 1970s this plant was substantially modified and enlarged to enable it to reprocess mixed oxide fuel from the commercial scale Prototype Fast Reactor (PFR) on site, which had a design output of 250MW(e).
+This fuel had a high plutonium content, unlike the HEU fuel previously handled, and a plutonium separation and purification line to produce plutonium oxide was added.
+The modifications included work to improve containment and to meet more modern safety standards.

 Subsequent activity

 Since the reactors have all been shut down, care and maintenance of old plant and decommissioning activities have meant that Dounreay has still retained a large workforce.
 Commercial reprocessing of spent nuclear fuel and waste on the Dounreay site was stopped by the UK government in 1998 although some waste is still accepted from other nuclear facilities in special circumstances.

 Significant accidents

 Sodium explosion

 A 65 m deep shaft at the plant was packed with radioactive waste and at least 2 kg of sodium and potassium.
 On 10 May 1977, seawater, which flooded the shaft, reacted violently with the sodium and potassium, throwing off the massive steel and concrete lids of the shaft.
 This explosion littered the area with radioactive particles.

 Radioactive fuel swarf

 Tens of thousands of fragments of radioactive fuel escaped the plant between 1963 and 1984, resulting in fishing being banned within 2 km of the plant since 1997.
 These milled shards are thought to have washed into the sea as cooling ponds were drained.

 As of 2011, over 2,300 radioactive particles had been recovered from the sea floor, and over 480 from the beaches.